lyrise/gcp-console-colorize-firefox/README.md

 gcp-console-colorize
 ===

-Chrome extension for changing header color for GCP console.
+Foxfied fork of Chrome extension for changing header color for GCP console, which is made by [yfuruyama](https://github.com/yfuruyama).

 e.g.) Change header color to red for a production project.